Skip to main content

 • “Xenosensory is a compact yet thoughtfully designed indie game that takes the familiar structure of incremental and idle gameplay and reshapes it through a dark science-fiction lens.”

-• “A lot of the meta progression sadly ends up feeling really unimpactful; a lot of it simply allows you to scale with the game as opposed to feeling like you unlocked a new mechanic or grew in power.”
+• “A lot of the meta progression sadly ends up feeling really unimpactful, as it simply allows you to scale with the game instead of unlocking new mechanics or feeling like you have grown in power.”

-• “What's left to carry is the gameplay, and while the difficulty options and randomizer mode are great additions, the core gameplay loop is so easy or lacking in significant depth that it doesn't really help.”
+• “What's left to carry the game is the gameplay, and while the difficulty options and randomizer mode are great additions, the core gameplay loop is too easy and lacks significant depth.”

 • story